-Massage therapy dates back thousands of years and can benefit a person physically and also on a deeper level.
+Massage therapy has a long history of therapeutic use and can benefit a person physically and also on a deeper level.
 Massage is wonderful for treating obvious physical complaints such as tension, soreness, headaches and restricted movement, and is also very helpful in stress management and for general wellbeing.

 The term “massage therapy” includes many techniques to work on muscles and other soft tissues.